wkraz/cs50ai/README.md

-This is my work for Harvard's CS50 course
+This is just a repository to mess around in Github with